 My spending has increased modestly and I no longer live on less than $1,000/month.
 I am still thrifty and do not spend lavishly, but enjoy a few more meals out or drinks with friends.

 Heck, I still occasionally go for a Zero Day Challenge like my buddy over at Zero Day Finance.
 Highly recommend checking his blog out if you are looking to learn more about saving and budgeting.

 During years 1 and 2 I passed on many weekend trips and lavish trips abroad.
 In year 3, I decided to enjoy life a bit more.
-After all it is all about balance.
+After all, it is all about balance.
 I went skiing for 5 days out west and went backpacking in Europe for 17 days.
 Gotta live life while you still can as long as you are still planning for tomorrow.

 I ended year 3 with a net worth of $261,038.14 – a $148,976.65 increase over year 2.
 Much of this increase came from the value created in my second investment property and continuing to pay down mortgage debt (with other people’s money).
-Though approximately 35% came through saving/investing; compound interest or the ‘snowball effect’ is an amazing tool.
+Though approximately 35% came from saving/investing; compound interest or the ‘snowball effect’ is an amazing tool.

 Year 4- ball out or burnout?